okyksl/CHEERS-challenge/index.md

 ## <a name="section-background-nlp"></a>How can NLP help in humanitarian crises?

-The day-to-day workload of DEEP is mainly based on manual tagging of the experts, specialized in the humanitarian domain.
-The experts have extensive domain knowledge to understand how to use the analytical framework with its different taxonomies in order to assign the right labels to the right text snippets.
-Below, you can see the interface of the DFS/IMMAP analytical framework, where the experts are asked to assign appropriate classes to a selected snippet of text.
+The day-to-day workload of analysts and experts with DEEP concerns manual tagging of secondary data resources.
+These experts have extensive domain knowledge to understand how to use the analytical framework with its different taxonomies in order to assign the right labels to the right text snippets.
+Below, you can see the interface of the DFS/IMMAP analytical framework, where the experts are asked to assign appropriate classes to a text snippet.

 <center><img src="resources/analytical_framework.png" alt="Analytical Framework" width="400"/></center>

-This process of selecting informative text excerpts from documents, and assigning appropriate tags is highly laborious and time consuming, while time is a decisive factor during humanitarian crises.
-The innovation of the DEEP relies upon leveraging recent advances in NLP to automate this process to assist experts to do what they are best at.
+This process of selecting informative text excerpts from documents, and assigning correct tags is highly laborious and time consuming, while time is the decisive factor during humanitarian crises.
+The innovation of the DEEP relies upon leveraging recent advances in NLP to automate this process.

 # <a name="section-cheers"></a> CHEERS Challenge